Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 # Overview

 In this mystery, the main threat is a language: Curse-Speech.
-This is a semi-sentient tongue of black magic formulas.
-Curse-Speech allows those who know it to use vile magic---but it also forces them to rely more and more on these foul enchantments to solve their problems. [[The hunters]] are caught in a struggle between a group of occultists devoted to this language and an ambitious businessman who learned it recently.
+This is a semi-sentient tongue of black [[magic]] formulas.
+Curse-Speech allows those who know it to use vile [[magic]]---but it also forces them to rely more and more on these foul enchantments to solve their problems. [[The hunters]] are caught in a struggle between a group of occultists devoted to this language and an ambitious businessman who [[learned]] it recently.

 # ![](media/image104.png){width="0.16333333333333333in" height="4.4366666666666665in"}Hook